 In these years the research has evolved on several fronts, encountering new synergies between art, graphics and communication:

-- Identification of the “non-linear creative method”, evolution of the modus operandi used for artistic and graphic realization with traditional techniques
+- Identification of the “non linear creative method”, evolution of the modus operandi that is used for the artistic and graphic works through traditional techniques

 - Development of Laserigraphytechnique, combining laser printing with different types of high-quality papers with surprising results